Giving Back to Society: Nissi, Pad a Girl Initiative Donates Sanitary Pads to Secondary School Girls

 “When girls are supported, they are empowered.
 And when they are empowered, they are more likely to succeed academically and contribute meaningfully to society in the future,” she said.
 “What may seem like a small gesture can change the trajectory of a young girl’s life.”

-One of the beneficiaries, a Senior Secondary School student who identified herself as Mary James, expressed appreciation for the gesture.
+One of the beneficiaries, a Senior Secondary School student who spoke under anonymity, expressed appreciation for the gesture.

 “I am very happy and grateful for this support,” she said.
 “Sometimes it is difficult for our parents to provide sanitary pads every month.
 This donation will help us stay in school and focus on our studies without embarrassment.”